kristi-sara/interaction-data-workshop/_episodes/02-data.md

 - "Understand the columns of the downloaded data"
 keypoints:
 - "GloBI has interaction data that can be accessed as a full dataset"
-- "Better to use the full dataset than the APIs"
+- "Better to use the full or whole dataset than the APIs"
 ---